-This course consists of a criminal justice major, a prescribed sequence from Australian Indigenous studies, a compulsory research studies unit and an arts minor, with additional studies chosen from a variety of arts disciplines.
+This course consists of a criminal justice major, two compulsory Australian Indigenous studies units and an arts minor, with additional studies.

 Students must complete the following:

-(b.) an arts minor in a different available area of study (24 points)
+(b.) an arts minor in one of the disciplines listed under 'Areas of study' (24 points)

 (c.) a first-year arts sequence in a third area of study (12 points)

-(d.) two compulsory Australian Indigenous studies core units (12 points):
+(d.) two compulsory Australian Indigenous studies units (12 points):

-(e.) a further 48 points at first, second or third-year level.
+(e.) a further 48 points from arts or another faculty.